Hawaii: First recorded contact

-Kingdom of Hawaii
+Kingdom of Hawaiʻi

 House of Kamehameha

-During the 1780s, and 1790s, chiefs often fought for power.
-After a series of battles that ended in 1795, all inhabited islands were subjugated under a single ruler, who became known as King Kamehameha the Great.
-He established the House of Kamehameha, a dynasty that ruled the kingdom until 1872.
+During the 1780s and early 1790s, the Hawaiian Islands were divided among several warring chiefdoms.
+In 1795, the fighting ended when Kamehameha, then a chief (ali'i) of Hawaii Island, conquered most of the main islands in the archipelago (including Maui and Oahu), then founded the Hawaiian Kingdom and the House of Kamehameha dynasty.
+Kauaʻi (with nearby Niʻihau) remained independent until 1810, when it joined the Hawaiian Kingdom peacefully.

-After Kamehameha II inherited the throne in 1819, American Protestant missionaries to Hawaii converted many Hawaiians to Christianity.
-Scholars have argued that one function of missionary work was to "civilize" and "purify" perceived heathenism in the New World.
-This carried into Hawaii.
+After Kamehameha II inherited the throne in 1819, American Protestant missionaries to Hawaiʻi converted many Hawaiians to Christianity.
+Missionaries have argued that one function of missionary work was to "civilize" and "purify" perceived heathenism in the New World.
+This carried into Hawaiʻi.
 According to historical archaeologist James L. Flexner, "missionaries provided the moral means to rationalize conquest and wholesale conversion to Christianity".
 But rather than abandon traditional beliefs entirely, most native Hawaiians merged their Indigenous religion with Christianity.
 Missionaries used their influence to end many traditional practices, including the kapu system, the prevailing legal system before European contact, and heiau, or "temples" to religious figures.
-Kapu, which typically translates to "the sacred", refers to social regulations (like gender and class restrictions) that were based upon spiritual beliefs.
+Kapu, which typically translates to "the sacred", refers to social regulations (like gender and class restrictions) based on spiritual beliefs.

 Under the missionaries' guidance, laws against gambling, consuming alcohol, dancing the hula, breaking the Sabbath, and polygamy were enacted.
 Without the kapu system, many temples and priestly statuses were jeopardized, idols were burned, and participation in Christianity increased.
 When Kamehameha III inherited the throne at age 12, his advisors pressured him to merge Christianity with traditional Hawaiian ways.
-Under the guidance of his kuhina nui (his mother and coregent Elizabeth Kaahumanu) and British allies, Hawaiʻi turned into a Christian monarchy with the signing of the 1840 Constitution.
+Under the guidance of his kuhina nui (his mother and coregent Elizabeth Kaʻahumanu) and British allies, Hawaiʻi turned into a Christian monarchy with the signing of the 1840 Constitution.
 Hiram Bingham I, a prominent Protestant missionary, was a trusted adviser to the monarchy during this period.
 Other missionaries and their descendants became active in commercial and political affairs, leading to conflicts between the monarchy and its restive American subjects.
-Catholic and Mormon missionaries were also active in the kingdom, but they converted a minority of the Native Hawaiian population.
-Missionaries from each major group administered to the leper colony at Kalaupapa on Molokai, which was established in 1866 and operated well into the 20th century.
+Missionaries from the Roman Catholic Church and from The Church of Jesus Christ of Latter-day Saints were also active in the kingdom, initially converting a minority of the Native Hawaiian population, but later becoming the first and second largest religious denominations on the islands, respectively.
+Missionaries from each major group administered to the leper colony at Kalaupapa on Molokaʻi, which was established in 1866 and operated well into the 20th century.
 The best known were Father Damien and Mother Marianne Cope, both of whom were canonized in the early 21st century as Roman Catholic saints.